YazanSalhani/carcar/README.md

 ##### Delete a sale:

-Deletes a specific sale (as specified by the int:pk) from the database.
+Deletes a specific sale (as specified by the :id) from the database.
 The return value will be a dictionary containing a message of success or failure.

 If the sale was successfully deleted, the return will be: